Indigenous Tree Report

 • Observations including site, project and tree descriptions.

-• Proposed protection measures including post construction tree(s) maintenance plan.
+• Proposed protection measures including a post construction maintenance plan.

 • Spreadsheet summarizing field observations of all protected tree(s) on subject and adjacent properties that may be impacted by project.
 Spreadsheet must list trees by numbers identical to the trees tagged in field, and include tree species, tree height, DBH, spread, physical condition, suggested treatment, tree rating, and any other related information.